fletchjp/MERG-Arduino-Software/README.md

 There are two examples, ArduinoBoost166FunctionBind and ArduinoBoost166FunctionPhoenix which show different ways to delete a string from a vector of strings.
 These work only on a DUE.

+A lot of the issues getting the code to work is explained in the example ArduinoBoost166FunctionPhoenix.

  ## Branches

  I have decided to hold some codes in branches of this repository, rather than having a lot of other repositories at this stage.